Collective epithelial migration mediated by the unbinding of hexatic defects: Results

-Having demonstrated the viability of our hydrodynamic approach, we next outline a number of general predictions, the most striking of which is that collective epithelial migration, as it results from cell intercalation, is a process of activity-guided defect unbinding.
-To this end, we perform numerical simulations of the multiphase field model of epithelia~\cite{Loewe2020}, which have been proved to capture various aspects of epithelial organization, including the recently found hexanemaitc multiscale order~\cite{Armengol2022a,Armengol2022b,Eckert2022}.
-The results of these simulations are summarized in Fig.~\ref{Fig:fig3}.
-In order to demonstrate the correlation between collective migration and topological defects, we investigate different regimes, distinguished by the cells' P\'eclet number ${\rm Pe}=(v_{0} D_{r}^{-1})/R_{\rm cell}$ given by the ratio between the persistence length $v_{0} D_{r}^{-1}$ -- where $v_{0}$ is the cells' propulsion speed, $D_{r}^{-1}$ the persistence time of their trajectories -- and $R_{\rm cell}$ the nominal cell radius (see Methods for details).
-In each regime, we reconstruct the probability of finding a T1 at a given distance from a defect (see Figs.~\ref{Fig:fig3}a and \ref{Fig:fig3}b) and compare it with that of an arbitrary cell.
-Both distributions are approximatively Gaussian and have vanishing mean if expressed in terms of the signed distance $\Delta x$ (see Fig.~\ref{Fig:fig3}c) or $\Delta y$.
-Furthermore, for small ${\rm Pe}$ values, where the short correlation time renders the system more disordered and dense of defects, the two probability distributions are hardly distinguishable, with the probability of finding a defect in proximity of a T1 only slightly larger than that associated with an arbitrary cell.
-As ${\rm Pe}$ is increased and the density of defects decreases, the latter probability distribution becomes flatter and flatter, while the former remains unchanged, thereby confirming that T1 processes are {\em de facto} a realization of hexatic defect unbinding.
-Finally, to correlate structure and dynamics we show, in Fig.~\ref{Fig:fig3}d, the mean squared displacement of T1 cells versus the local defect density.
-Our data confirm the existence of two different classes: i.e. ``slow'' and ``fast'' cells, respectively denoted by blue and yellow tones.
-While for both classes of cells the mean squared displacement is roughly uniform for all values of the local defect density, fast cells only appear where the density is higher, thus providing an alternative signature of T1 cycles and avalanches.
-Cells undergoing a T1 cycle oscillate about their initial position, but do not participate to collective migration and exhibits, therefore, a small mean square displacement.
-By contrast cells involved in a T1 avalanche perform collective migration and, based on the correspondence here identified, can only be found in regions of high defect densities.
+For each $D_{r}$ value, we reconstruct the probability of finding a T1 at a given distance from a defect (see Figs.~\ref{Fig:fig3}c and \ref{Fig:fig3}d) and compare it with that of an arbitrary cell.
+Both distributions are approximately Gaussian and have vanishing mean if expressed in terms of the signed distance $\Delta x$ (see Fig.~\ref{Fig:fig3}e).
+Furthermore, for larger $D_{r}$ values, where the short correlation time renders the system more disordered and dense of defects, the two probability distributions are hardly distinguishable, with the probability of finding a defect in proximity of a T1 only slightly larger than that associated with an arbitrary cell.
+As $D_{r}$ is decreased also the density of defects decreases and the latter probability distribution becomes flatter and flatter, while the former remains unchanged, thereby confirming that T1 processes are {\em de facto} a realization of hexatic defect unbinding.
+To correlate structure and dynamics we show in Fig.~\ref{Fig:fig3}f the mean squared displacement of T1 cells as a function of local defect density.
+These measurements were taken over a time interval $\Delta t = 2.5 \times 10^{4}$, which aligns with the characteristic duration of T1 events in our simulations (see Methods section \emph{Multiphase field model of epithelial tissues} for further details).
+Our data confirm the existence of two different classes: i.e. ``slow'' and ``fast'' cells, respectively denoted by purple and orange tones.
+While for both classes of cells the mean squared displacement is roughly uniform for all values of the local defect density, fast cells only appear where the density is higher, thus providing an alternative signature of cell intercalation and T1 cycles.
+Cells undergoing a T1 cycle oscillate about their initial position, but do not participate to collective migration and, therefore, exhibit small mean square displacement.
+By contrast intercalating cells drive collective migration and, based on the correspondence identified here, can only be found in regions of high defect densities.
+Note that the difference in the mean square displacement of cells undergoing intercalation is at least one order of magnitude larger than that of cells affected by an isolated T1 cycle (Fig.~\ref{Fig:fig3}f).
+Hence, although isolated internal T1's (and by extension T1 cycles) can have small long-ranged effects, those effects are negligible in comparison the collective long-ranged motion induced by a full cell intercalation.